 Workers’ compensation insurance companies are known for trying to avoid paying claims.
 The failure to seek medical treatment gives them a reason to minimize the seriousness of your injury.
 It also gives them an excuse to try and claim your injury did not occur at work.

 Although workers’ compensation laws prevent you from filing a lawsuit for damages against your employer, you can file a lawsuit against any third-party who negligence contributed to, or was totally responsible for, your burn injury.
 For example, if your burn was the result of malfunctioning equipment, you can file a lawsuit against the manufacturer of the equipment.
 If you were burned in a car accident while driving for work, you can file a lawsuit against the at-fault driver.

 Damages in a third-party lawsuit include pain and suffering, loss of your full income, not just a percentage of it, including future earnings.
-These damages are not benefits you receive from workers’ compensation.
+These damages are not benefits you receive from burn injury workers’ compensation.

-Returning to Work After a Burn Injury
+Returning to Work After a Burn Injury in New York

 When a doctor sends a notice to your employer that you can return to work, no matter how you feel, or how much you disagree with your doctor’s advice, you must return to work.
 If you fail to show up, you will lose your workers’ compensation benefits.